Discover DBCC CheckIdent: Top 5 Usage

 Disadvantages of this DBCC command are given below for more clarity & better understanding:

-1. Data Integrity concerns
+1. Data Integrity Concerns

 2. Manual Process